mohandeath/takeaway.com/README.md

 Tred to make the unit tests as generic as possible so that changes in the sample data has the least effects on test

 ## Wishlist
-- Adding a gridlayout for tablets in order to make the view optimised for tablets I've tried to make a clean and simple user interface for mobile devices.

-However, I've make all @diements ready to rewrite for other screensizes.
+- Adding a gridlayout for tablets in order to make the view optimised for bigger screen sizes!
+I've tried to make a clean and simple user interface for mobile devices.
+However, I've make all `res/diemens` ready to rewrite for other screensizes to make it ready for implement.

-my focus on this solution was narrowed down into problem-solving.